smlng/bgp-hijack-demo/README.md

 On Debian the following packages can be installed via apt-get or aptitude:

- - libxml2-dev          needed by python for xml parsing and bgpmon
+ - libxml2-dev,         needed by python for xml parsing and bgpmon
- - openvpn              to create tap tunnel devices
+ - openvpn,             to create tap tunnel devices
- - python-dev           needed to build and install python libraries via pip
+ - python-dev,          needed to build and install python libraries via pip
- - python-pip           a package manager for python
+ - python-pip,          a package manager for python
- - python-virtualenv    run python code in a change-root like environment
+ - python-virtualenv,   run python code in a change-root like environment
- - quagga               BGP daemon
+ - quagga,              BGP daemon
- - snmp                 SNMP client stuff
+ - snmp,                SNMP client stuff
- - snmpd                SNMP server stuff
+ - snmpd,               SNMP server stuff

 additional, but optional:
- - nginx                a light webserver to demonstrate RPKI verification
+ - nginx,               a light webserver to demonstrate RPKI verification
- - screen               terminal/shell multiplexer
+ - screen,              terminal/shell multiplexer
- - vim                  the editor
+ - vim,                 the editor

 Install shutcut: